gruddzr/PapiStackIo_Legal/Annur_Privacy_policy.md

 - **Data Deletion**: You can "Wipe All Data" from the Settings menu to permanently delete all local logs.

 ## 6. Contact Us
-If you have any questions or suggestions about our Privacy Policy, please contact us at: **gruddzr@gmail.comr**
+If you have any questions or suggestions about our Privacy Policy, please contact us at: **gruddzr@gmail.com**

 *May this App be a source of clarity and ease for your worship.*
  Jazaakumullahu Khayran!